stefan-vatov/holorepo/README.md

 ### clone

-Clone a group of repositories.
+Clone a group of repositories based on tags.

 ### run